08 Dec Capital Tax Changes 2014/2015

 Social Enterprise Investment

 From April 2014 individuals who provide funds for investment in social enterprises will receive some income tax and capital gains tax relief.
-Further details will be announced later.
+Further details announced later.